franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- **DO RIGHT NOW** Fix and finish the logic of the message date layers in chat:
+  - Implement something to display the layers only if that date it's not displayed already use a django filter that alters a global variable in tools.py.
+  - Check why the tags display None... or implement methods in the Chat model to do the job.
-- Rework display_chat view and chat logic (I think V2 it's the best).
+- Rework display_chat view and chat logic.
-  - V1
-    - Get the date of the last read message that the user read.
-    - Get the first 20 messages after that date, mark them as read and display them.
-    - If the user scrolls down, call display_chat again form JS.
-  - V2
   - If there are unread messages:
     - Get the date of the last read message that the user read.
     - Get all the messages after that date, mark them as read and display them.
   - Otherwise
     - Get the last 20 messages and display them.

 - **OPTIMIZE**:
   - Rework the way to update the messages list: